Students make a somber return to Utah campus where Charlie Kirk was assassinated

-PROVO, Utah (AP) — Utah Valley University students returning to campus Wednesday clustered silently, staring down at the still-barricaded courtyard where an assassin struck down conservative activist Charlie Kirk in an attack that upended the nation.
+OREM, Utah (AP) — Utah Valley University students returning to campus Wednesday clustered silently, staring down at the barricaded courtyard where an assassin struck down conservative activist Charlie Kirk in an attack that upended the nation.

-Care stations offering stuffed animals, candy and connections to counseling dotted the campus that is still reeling more than a week after the shooting.
+Care stations offering stuffed animals, candy and connections to counseling dotted the campus on the first day of classes since the shooting more than a week ago.

-On Tuesday, prosecutors charged a 22-year-old Utah man with capital murder, saying that during the frantic search to find Kirk's assassin, he texted his romantic partner and confessed to carrying out the attack he planned for more than a week.
+Matthew Caldwell, 24, said his classmates were quieter and seemed more genuine about being in class even with sadness still in air.

+“The way that we treat each other in our words can ultimately lead to things like this,” he said.
+“And I think everybody sort of understands that a little bit better now.”

 Since the shooting, the Republican president has threatened to crack down on what he calls the “radical left” and classifying some groups as domestic terrorists.
-Former Democratic President Barack Obama said Tuesday that Trump has further divided the country rather than work to bring people together.
+Former Democratic President Barack Obama said this week that Trump has further divided the country rather than work to bring people together.

-“Congress has a duty to oversee the online platforms that radicals have used to advance political violence,” said GOP Rep. James Comer, the committee chair.
+“Congress has a duty to oversee the online platforms that radicals have used to advance political violence,” said GOP Rep. James Comer, the committee chair, signaling a shift for congressional Republicans, who had previously scrutinized online platforms for policing free speech.

 Hidden note in suspect's apartment

-Investigators say that sometime after Robinson fired a single fatal shot from the rooftop of a campus building overlooking where Kirk was speaking to about 3,000 people on Sept.
-10, he texted his partner and said to look under a keyboard.
+Investigators say that sometime after Robinson fired a single fatal shot from the rooftop of a campus building overlooking where Kirk was speaking on Sept.
+10, he texted his romantic partner and said to look under a keyboard.

 There was a note, “I had the opportunity to take out Charlie Kirk and I’m going to take it,” according to court documents.